 On a long trip, you may be snapping away and your SD Cards may be full before you can back it up to a hard drive or the cloud.
 They're tiny and relatively inexpensive, so bring extra.
 I always keep an extra in my wallet just in case we left an SD Card behind or if one fills up before we realized.

 A Camera Strap That Doesn't Weigh You Down

 Of course you need a camera strap to go around your neck.
 But if you have a big, bulky camera it's annoying as it pulls on your neck during a full day of sightseeing.
 This leather camera-lift strap connects to your backpack, which puts the weight on it instead of your neck.
 We actually happened to meet the inventor of this great product when we were in a jam, as he gave us a ride from Croatia to Slovenia, as the borders were closed to public transportation.
-He later sent of a sample of his product and we've been loving it ever since.
+He later sent us a sample of his product and we've been loving it ever since.
 So we're now very happy to recommend this novel invention as a great way to relieve pressure from your neck during a full day of touring.
 Check it out here!

-Choosing the Right Backpack
+Choosing the Right Travel Backpack

 I've been using this bag for more than 5 years now and it's held up great.
 It's an Osprey backpack which is the most common brand we see travelers using around the world.
 Osprey bags tend to be lightweight, very durable, and comfortable.
-When choosing a backpack, my biggest recommendation is to use one that completely zips open around the bag.
+When choosing a backpack, my biggest recommendation is to find one that completely zips open around the bag.
 Some backpacks open solely from the top which is a total pain-in-the-butt to get things in and out of.
 As for size, get a pack that's right for the amount of gear you travel with.
-For most people, this will fall somewhere between 40-70 liters.
+For most people, this will fall somewhere between a 40-70 liter backpack.